The United States Congress designated the Noatak Wilderness (map

 to the east.

-Together with neighboring Gates of the Arctic Wilderness, Noatak National Preserve (more than 6.5 million acres) protects almost the entirety of the largest untouched river basin in America, that of the Noatak River.
-All the preserve, except for about 700,000 acres around the village of Noatak, has been designated Wilderness.
+Together with neighboring Gates of the Arctic Wilderness, Noatak Wilderness protects almost the entirety of the largest untouched river basin in America, that of the Noatak River.
+The Noatak Wilderness comprises all, except for about 700,000 acres around the village of Noatak, of the Noatak National Preserve.

 From glacial melt on Mount Igikpak in the Brooks Range (in Gates of the Arctic National Park), the mostly gentle Noatak River flows westward 425 miles through the heart of the preserve to Kotzebue Sound, patiently carving the scenic Grand Canyon of the Noatak along its course.
 From its source to its confluence with the Kelly River, 330 miles have been designated Wild and Scenic, making it the longest river in the Wild and Scenic System.
 More and more visitors each year come to canoe and kayak on the Noatak, and almost the entire river may be paddled easily.
 Those who fish can try to catch Arctic char, grayling, whitefish, or salmon.